 Diapers, Bibs & Spoons

-Although it’s important to bring a change of clothes, you’ll also want to take measures to prevent accidents in the first place.
+Although it’s essential to bring a change of clothes, you’ll also want to take measures to prevent accidents in the first place.
 For starters, make sure you pack plenty of diapers for the duration of your flight.
 Aim to pack at least one diaper for every hour of your trip.

 Food and Beverages